 - River and lake systems from headwaters to estuaries provide many beneficial values and services, including connectivity, flood mitigation, groundwater recharge, navigation, nutrient transport and recycling, pollution attenuation, energy generation, water supplies, biological productivity, aesthetic vistas, and recreational opportunities such as fishing, hunting, boating, swimming, and wildlife viewing;

-- State, provincial, and territorial governments have a public trust responsibility to protect, maintain, and restore fish and wildlife resources so they can be used and enjoyed by future generations; and
+- State, provincial, and territorial governments have a public trust responsibility to conserve fish and wildlife resources and habitats they depend on so they can be used and enjoyed by future generations; and

 Our work is guided by the following goals:

-Facilitate the development and improvement of member instream flow knowledge and competencies.
+Goal 1 Facilitate the development and improvement of member instream flow and water level knowledge and competencies.

-Effectively deliver our organization’s products and approaches to members and stakeholders to stimulate support and action for riverine resource stewardship.
+Goal 3 Effectively deliver our organization’s products and approaches to members and stakeholders to stimulate support and action for riverine and lacustrine resource stewardship.

-Advance the integration of instream flow science, policy, law, and public dialogue.
+Goal 4 Advance the integration of instream flow and water level science, policy, law, and public dialogue.

-Facilitate the development and effective application of tools and methods for instream flow science, policy, law, and public involvement.
+Goal 5 Facilitate the development and effective application of tools and methods for instream flow and water level science, policy, law, and public involvement.